-This is your brain on freestyle rap: Study reveals characteristic brain patterns of lyrical improvisationNovember 15th, 2012 in Neuroscience
+This is your brain on freestyle rap: Study reveals characteristic brain patterns of lyrical improvisationNovember 15, 2012 in Medicine & Health / Neuroscience

 Researchers in the voice, speech, and language branch of the National Institute on Deafness and Other Communication Disorders (NIDCD) at the National Institutes of Health (NIH) have used functional magnetic resonance imaging to study the brain activity of rappers when they are "freestyling" – spontaneously improvising lyrics in real time.
 The findings, published online in the November 15 issue of the journal Scientific Reports, reveal that this form of vocal improvisation is associated with a unique functional reallocation of brain activity in the prefrontal cortex and proposes a novel neural network that appears to be intimately involved in improvisatory and creative endeavors.